Natooz/MidiTok/README.md

 ## Contributions

-Contributions are gratefully welcomed, feel free to open an issue or send a PR if you want to add an encoding strategy or speed up the code.
+Contributions are gratefully welcomed, feel free to open an issue or send a PR if you want to add a tokenization or speed up the code.
 Just make sure to pass the [tests](tests).

 ## Todo